Hybridly

 return hybridly('booking.estimates.show', [

-'booking' => BookingData::from($booking)
+'booking' => BookingData::from($booking),

-'estimates' => hybridly()->partial(function () {
+'estimates' => hybridly()->onDemand(function () {

 return SearchEstimates::run($booking);